HStewartGitHome/BlazorImgButton/readme.md

 ![](media/css.png)

 The following is example of screen shot from the example.
-Hover image is transparent, but not capture here.
+Hover image is transparent

 ![](media/screenshot.png)